 We are a Cayman Islands exempted company with limited liability.
 Our material assets are our direct and indirect equity interests in our subsidiaries.
 We are, therefore, dependent upon payments, dividends and distributions from our subsidiaries for funds to pay our holding company's operating and other expenses and to pay future cash dividends or distributions, if any, to holders of our Class A common shares, and we may have tax costs in connection with any dividend or distribution.
 Furthermore, exchange rate fluctuation will affect the U.S. dollar value of any distributions our subsidiaries make with respect to our equity interests in those subsidiaries.
-See "-Risks Relating to Brazil-Exchange rate instability may have adverse effects on the Brazilian economy, us and the price of our Class A common shares," "Political instability and economic uncertainty in Brazil, including in relation to country-wide corruption probes, may adversely affect the price of our Class A common shares and our business, operations and financial condition and " and "Item 8.
-Financial Information-A. Consolidated statements and other financial information-Dividends and dividend policy."
+See "-Risks Relating to Brazil-Exchange rate instability may have adverse effects on the Brazilian economy, us and the price of our Class A common shares", "Political instability and economic uncertainty in Brazil, including in relation to country-wide corruption probes, may adversely affect the price of our Class A common shares and our business, operations and financial condition" and "Dividends and Dividend Policy."